IDEMSInternational/carbonr/README.md

 These all return carbon-equivalent emissions in tonnes.
 The emissions values in the calculations are from the UK Government report (2021).

+A shiny app is also available by `shiny_emissions()` to calculate carbon-equivalent emissions with a GUI.

 ## Installation

 You can install the development version of carbonr from